alexfernandez/loadtest/README.md

 }
 ```

+See sample file in `sample/.loadtestrc`.

 For more information about the actual configuration file name, read the [confinode user manual](https://github.com/slune-org/confinode/blob/master/doc/en/usermanual.md#configuration-search).
 In the list of the [supported file types](https://github.com/slune-org/confinode/blob/master/doc/extensions.md), please note that only synchronous loaders can be used with _loadtest_.

 ### Complete Example

-The file `lib/integration.js` shows a complete example, which is also a full integration test:
+The file `test/integration.js` shows a complete example, which is also a full integration test:
 it starts the server, send 1000 requests, waits for the callback and closes down the server.

 ## Versioning